-I’ve seen three examples just this month of wellness business promotions and ads with virtually no text — just big theatrically-lit pictures, usually of the owner or staff.
+I’ve seen three examples just recently of wellness business promotions and ads with virtually no text—just big theatrically-lit pictures, usually of the owner or staff.

-In all three cases, the businesses approached us because they had literally received no response at all — not a single call — to any of these ads.
+In all three cases, the businesses had literally received no response at all—not a single call or visit—to any of these ads.
+Not even one.

 In addition to the picture:

 - One promo had a short vague headline plus contact info.

 - The second had a very dramatic photograph of the owner, with only the company name.

 - The third had an appropriate stock photo, but no attention-grabbing text at all—just time and date information for a free webinar.

 Your graphic designer may be telling you that these high-style pictures really grab the attention of your potential customer—but they’re wrong.

 Pictures do not sell.
 They just don’t.

 The best they can do is grab a moment of initial attention, IF they’re chosen wisely.